-In this work, we introduce 3M-Diffusion, a novel multi-modal molecular diffusion method, for generating high-quality, diverse, novel molecular graphs given a textual description.
-Inspried by text-guided image generation using a diffusion model on the latent space~\cite{rombach2022high}, 3M-Diffusion is trained to generate molecules from the latent distribution of a molecular graph autoencoder (See Figure \ref{fig:framework}).
-This enables the diffusion process to focus on the high-level semantics of molecules.
-We find that this approach is particularly well-suited for discrete molecular graph modality because it offloads the challenge of modeling a discrete and diverse distribution to the autoencoder and simplifies the diffusion process by restricting it to the continuous, latent feature space.
-Since graph data consists of both node attributes and graph structure, which differs significantly from the sequential and contextual nature of text data, to align the latent space of the text and molecular graph, 3M-diffusion first pretrains molecular graph and text encoders through contrastive learning on a large dataset of molecule-text pairs, enabling generate high-quality molecular graphs that match the given textual descriptions.
-Our extensive experiments demonstrate that 3M-Diffusion can generate high-quality, novel, and diverse molecular graphs that semantically match the textual description provided.
+We introduce 3M-Diffusion, a novel multi-modal molecular diffusion method, for generating high-quality, diverse, novel molecular structures from a textual description.
+Inspired by text-guided image generation using a diffusion model on the latent space~\citep{rombach2022high}, 3M-Diffusion is trained to generate molecular structures from the latent distribution of a molecular graph autoencoder (See Figure \ref{fig:framework}).
+This enables the diffusion process to focus on the high-level semantics of encodings of molecular structures.
+We find that this approach is particularly well-suited for discrete molecular graph modality because it relegates the challenge of modeling a discrete and diverse distribution to the autoencoder and simplifies the diffusion process by restricting it to the continuous, latent feature space.
+Since graph data consists of both node attributes and graph structure, which differs significantly from the sequential text data, to align the latent representations of textual descriptions and molecular graphs, 3M-diffusion employs contrastive learning on a large data set of pairs of molecular structures and their textual descriptions to pretrain molecular graph encoders and LLM text encoders.
+This enables 3M-diffusion to generate high-quality molecular graphs that match the given textual descriptions.